eswan18/ethanswan.com/content/posts/2022-12-03-gym-etiquette.md

 <!--more-->

-*n.b.
-This piece is a work-in-progress.
-I'm temporarily taking feedback from other gym-goers; send me any ideas for changes.*

 ## How to survive and not make a fool of yourself or offend people in a modern weightroom

 ### Hygeine, Apparel, Propriety, etc.